Behavioral Analytics and Anomaly Detection Template Macros (Beta)

 Detect outliers with Panther-managed macros for behavioral analytics and anomaly detection

-Panther provides template macros for identifying anomalous and new values across your log data.
+Panther provides for identifying anomalous and new values across your log data.
 Using the template macros, you can compare recent log events to historical data to identify activity deviating significantly from the established norm.
 These behavioral analytics and anomaly detection macros may be useful as part of your User and Entity Behavior Analytics (UEBA) strategy.

 These macros work by comparing data in a recent time interval to data in a longer lookback window and determining the level of deviation between the two.